cespare/hmux/README.md

     * CORS OPTIONS
     * Hooking up a reverse proxy
     * Overriding the default 404 response with a "" pattern fallback
-  - Exact precedence rules
-  - Valid patterns (and panics)
-  - All patterns start with /
-  - Redirects
 * Flesh out README with links and short example
 * Add some benchmarks
   - Routing